 10. Bio: The author must submit with the completed article a short bio.
 If the article is published the bio will be attached at the end of the article.

 13. Final Approval: article submissions are subject to Political Policy's edits.
-The article's edited version will be forwarded to the author for their comments and approval before publishing to Political Policy.

 12. In adherence with the above guidelines completed articles are to be submitted in a word document to email@example.com.

 13. Right of Refusal: If an article summary is approved and the completed article is submitted for review Political Policy still retains the right to refuse to publish the article.
 If Political Policy refuses to publish the article the author will be notified of this decision.

 I appreciate your interest in contributing to Political Policy.
 If there are any questions please contact Political Policy at firstname.lastname@example.org.